Brock University: Faculty of Mathematics and Science

 Its location in the Niagara Peninsula puts Brock at the centre of cool-climate grape and wine research.
-It carries the distinction of being the only university in Canada to offer an Honours Bachelor of Science degree in Oenology and Viticulture (See the Cool Climate Oenology and Viticulture Institute).
-Brock University is also the only school in Canada and internationally to offer the program MICA (Mathematics Integrated with Computing and Applications).
+It carries the distinction of being the only university in Canada to offer an Honours Bachelor of Science degree in oenology and viticulture (See the Cool Climate Oenology and Viticulture Institute).

 Faculty of Social Sciences

-Brock University's Faculty of Social Sciences is the largest faculty at Brock and encompasses twenty six percent (26%) of the student population as of Fall 2013.
+The Faculty of Social Sciences is the largest Faculty at Brock serving twenty-eight percent (28%) of the student population.